Home safety assessment — a room-by-room guide

 A home safety assessment isn't meant to terrify you, though it might for a minute.
 It's meant to give you clarity about what actually needs fixing and what's probably fine as is.
 Most homes have maybe five to ten changes that really matter.
 There are dozens of other small things you could worry about, but you don't have unlimited time or money.
 This is about spending your effort where it prevents the biggest injuries.

 The other thing that matters: do this assessment with your parent.
 Not because they need to rubber-stamp every decision, but because this is their home and they know it better than you do.
 They know which floors are creaky, which light switches are hardest for them to reach, where they actually spend their time.
-And they're more likely to accept changes if they understood why you're suggesting them.
+And they're more likely to accept changes if they understand why you're suggesting them.

 The other categories that matter are medication management and nutrition and the day-to-day things that keep people functioning.
 If your parent can't safely reach their medications or they keep forgetting to take them, that becomes a medical crisis slowly.
 If they can't cook safely or they're not eating enough, their health declines.
 If they can't see properly because the lighting is terrible, they make mistakes with everything.
 So you're looking at fall risks, yes, but you're also looking at whether this home supports your parent's actual life.

-Room by room assessment
+Room by Room Assessment

 Start in the bedroom.
 What time of day and night does your parent get out of bed?
 Can they get from bed to the bathroom without a risky process?
 Is there a clear path with no clutter?
 Is the lighting strong enough that they can see at 3 a.m. when they need the bathroom?
 Are there grab bars or something sturdy to hold onto for balance?
 Is the flooring the kind that won't slip under their feet?
 Is the phone within reach from the bed, or could they be trapped if they fall?